Who we are and how to contact us

 Slavery and Human Trafficking Statement

 S D Ramsden & Company Limited, trading as Ramsden International, are a leading wholesale exporter of British grocery brands, selling over 23,000 products to more than 650 customers in 130 countries worldwide.
 We work with a long-established, approved network of suppliers across our product divisions to ensure we deliver the most responsible and trusted products to our customers.
 Ramsden International remain vigilant towards imported and exported goods and materials from outside the UK and EU and their increased risk of slavery and human trafficking issues.
-This risk is regularly reviewed as part of our rigorous supplier monitor programme.

 Our Policies on Slavery and Human Trafficking

 We are committed to ensuring that there is no modern slavery or human trafficking involved in our supply chains or in any other part of our business.
-Our Anti-Slavery Statement reflects our commitment to acting ethically and with integrity in all our business relationships and practices.
+Our Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and practices.
 The policy outlines our dedication to implementing and enforcing effective and controlled systems to ensure slavery and human trafficking is not taking place anywhere in our supply chains or practices.

 Due diligence processes for slavery and human trafficking